vaquarkhan/microservices-recipes-a-free-gitbook/chapters/03-service-communication.md

 ---

-## 3.5 The Khan Pattern™ for Adaptive Granularity
+## 3.5 The Adaptive Granularity Strategy

 ### The Centerpiece of Modern Microservices Architecture